Donabate

-Donabate is a coastal suburban village in County Dublin, Ireland, about 21 km north-northeast of Dublin, within the local government area of Fingal.
-It is on a peninsula on Ireland's east coast, between the Rogerstown Estuary to the north and Broadmeadow Estuary to the south.
-Donabate is a civil parish in the ancient barony of Nethercross.
+Donabate is a coastal town in County Dublin, Ireland, about 21 km north-northeast of Dublin, which it serves.
+It lies within the local government area of Fingal.

+It is on a peninsula on Ireland's east coast, between the Rogerstown Estuary to the north and the Broadmeadow Estuary to the south.
+Donabate is also a civil parish in the ancient barony of Nethercross.

 Geography

 The Portrane–Donabate peninsula forms a distinctive hammer-head shape.
 This is because each of the mouths of both estuaries surrounding the peninsula are partially closed by large sand spits stretching north to south.
 The northern spit contains Portrane beach which almost touches Rush South Beach but for a narrow channel entering the Rogerstown Estuary.
 A stretch of low limestone cliffs to the south of Portrane beach leads to Balcarrick or Corballis Beach, which is the east face of the southern spit.
-The southern Broadmeadow estuary is likewise almost completely enclosed and is fed by the Broadmeadow River.
+To the south, the estuary of the Broadmeadow River is likewise almost completely enclosed.
 The shelter provided by the spits makes the estuaries important wildlife habitats and both are protected under the international Ramsar Convention.